 Best time for a honeymoon in the Maldives

-With the weather, there is no guarantee but if you are after near perfect weather then plan your honeymoon in the Maldives to be during November to April.
-Peak season is December and March and prices will be at their highest.
-If you want to save some money consider the low season in the Maldives instead.
+With the weather, there is no guarantee but if you are after near-perfect weather, then plan your honeymoon in the Maldives to be from November to April.
+Peak season is December and March, and prices will be at their highest.
+If you want to save some money, consider the low season in the Maldives instead.

-The Maldives has visa on arrival or visa-free for ALL nationalities for 30 days except for Indians which get 90 days without a visa and Bruneian residents which get 15 days.
-Just present your passport at immigration and you’ll get a free visa on arrival in the Maldives.
+The Maldives has visas on arrival or visa-free for ALL nationalities for 30 days except for Indians which get 90 days without a visa and Bruneian residents which get 15 days.
+Just present your passport at immigration, and you’ll get a free visa on arrival in the Maldives.

 Traveling to the Maldives during Ramadan

 We personally went island hopping in the Maldives during Ramadan and would recommend it.
 Ramadan is the ninth Islamic lunar month, so Ramadan dates change every year.
 For the entire month, Muslims abstain from eating, drinking, sexual relations during daylight hours. holy month for.

 They wake up early and have a large meal, and after sunset, they breakfast with a large meal.
 If you are in Male very few restaurants will be open during the day, we stayed at Hotel Jen Male which caters to tourists so we were able to get food all day long.